ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 58. What is SVM Algorithm?

-Ans: SVM stands for support vector machine, it is a supervised machine learning algorithm that can be used for both Regression and Classification.
+Ans: SVM stands for support vector machine, it is a supervised Machine Learning algorithm that can be used for both Regression and Classification.
 In this algorithm, we plot each data item as a point in n-dimensional space (where n is a number of features you have) with the value of each feature being the value of a particular coordinate.

 For example, if we only had two features like Height and Hair length of an individual, we’d first plot these two variables in two-dimensional space where each point has two coordinates (these co-ordinates are known as Support Vectors)